berkeley-stat243/stat243-fall-2022/syllabus.md

     will not affect your grade in any way.

 2. Masks are not required at the moment, but you are welcome to wear one.
-For the sake of communicating most clearly I won't wear one while teaching.
+For the sake of communicating most clearly (and because I had Covid in June) I won't wear one while teaching.

 ## Objectives of the course {#objectives-of-the-course .unnumbered}